Do you hear a ticking noise from the dash when you turn the key on? Does the

 hand threaded in, install the remainder of the screws.
 Do not tighten the first

-screw you have threaded in until all of the screws have been installed because it will make the remainder of the screws harder to
+screw you have threaded in until all of the screws because it will make the remainder of the screws harder to

 After cover has been re-installed start the engine to test the repair job by

 turning the climate control on.
 Move the controls from hot and cold and from the defrost to the mid and floor

 positions to ensure the new actuator is working as it should.